cyberkoi/Pre-RGSoC-Team-Melbourne-Discourse/Project-Plan.md

 * Use pull requests with individual coaches.
 * Manage daily tasks and workflow through trello.com
 * Schedule coaches and mentor times through a shared Google calendar.
+*
+* Coaches' weekly commitment, generic timetable:
+* Jo: 8-10am or after 4pm, either Tues, Wed, Thur
+* Adel: After 2.30pm on Tues, Thur
+* Redbubble (Dane and Georg): Anytime in the office with volunteer coaches to work it out

 ## 8. Rationale for Choosing to Work on Issues Identified in Discourse